Playbooks

 Build repeatable workflows and run or schedule them reliably

 Playbooks turn successful one-off execution into repeatable workflows.
-Use them when you want consistency across operators, bots, and time.
+Use them when you want consistency across operators, agents, and time.

 What a playbook should contain